paucablop/chemotools/docs/feature_selection.md

 <iframe src="figures/range_cut_by_wavenumber.html" width="800px" height="400px" style="border: none;"></iframe>

-## __SelectFeatures__
+## __IndexSelector__
-SelectFeatures is a preprocessing technique in spectroscopy that selects the most relevant variables.
+IndexSelector is a preprocessing technique in spectroscopy that selects the most relevant variables.
 The selected features do not need to be continuous in the spectra, but they can be located at different locations.
 The algorithm allows selecting the features by imputing a list of indices or wavenumbers.

 ### __Arguments__: